balirohan/Puch-AI-MCPs/Meetings with Puch AI/README.md

 # Google Calendar NLP Assistant via Puch AI

-This project provides a self-hosted MCP (Modular Cognitive Processor) server that connects your Google Calendar to Puch AI.
+This project provides a self-hosted MCP (Model Context Protocol) server that connects your Google Calendar to Puch AI.
 It allows you to manage your calendar—creating, reading, updating, and deleting events—using natural language commands sent from WhatsApp.

+### What is MCP?

+**Model Context Protocol (MCP)** is a standardized method for managing and delivering contextual information to AI models.
+It structures and organizes elements such as system instructions, user preferences, memory, and conversation history to ensure consistent and personalized model behavior across interactions.
+By using MCP, developers can maintain richer, more relevant, and adaptive conversations with AI systems.

 ## Features
 - **Create Events:** "Schedule a meeting for tomorrow at 3 PM titled 'Project Brainstorm'."